Harusiyi’s homecoming

 Ndiwe ani?”
 Manenji demands to know who is speaking.

 Ndini Baba vake, Femu.
 Ndinaye pano Harusiyi.”
-The voice says it is Femu, Harusiyi’s father, and she is here with him.
+The voice says it is Femu, Harusiyi’s father, and the spirit of Harusiyi is present, with him.
 When Femu is asked what they will have to drink, he demands the fresh blood of lamb before he can speak.
 “Ndati tiri kubva kunopisa!
 Tine nyota!
 Toda ropa regwayana.
 Tohotaura tagungwa.”

 KwaDhobha kune hadzi ichangobetsegwa.
 Indai mopuwa makwayana maviri ikoko vakomana,” one of the uncles says there’s a lambing ewe in the neighbouring Dhobha village.
 A few men jump into one of the twin cabs parked in the yard, with money provided by one of Harusiyi’s grandchildren.
 They return within the hour with two lambs, and find VaJeketure writhing on the floor, now naked and ensnared in her mhotsi, with vigour they’ve not witnessed before in the svikiro.
 One of the lambs is slaughtered immediately, and a pail is filled with its warm blood.
 VaJeketure sits up then guzzles it all without stopping.